The Different Types Of Cooker Hoods For Your Kitchen

 Ceiling Hood:

-These are flat hoods that fit flush into your ceiling, so there is nothing hanging down above your hob.
+These are flat hoods that fit flush into your ceiling, so nothing is hanging down above your hob.
 Operated with a remote control (because you’ll never be able to reach it), these can be a stylish alternative to the island hood, especially if you don’t want to have anything hanging down from the ceiling and blocking views.

 Things to consider: